cds-snc/platform-forms-client/utils/test-setup/README.md

 ## Prerequisites

 - Node.js and Yarn installed.
-- AWS credentials with appropriate access configured in your environment:
+- AWS credentials with appropriate access configured in your environment (you can get them from the CDS AWS access portal):
   - `AWS_ACCESS_KEY_ID`
   - `AWS_SECRET_ACCESS_KEY`
+  - `AWS_SESSION_TOKEN`

 ## Setup